Meet the Team

 Technical Director of Thanet Earth and Chair of Protected Edibles at AHDB

-Founder & Chair, Rural Policy Group
+Founder and Chairman, Rural Policy Group

 The Worshipful Company of Fruiterers Past Master and businesswoman